 - BBC: really helpful for keeping up on world news.

 - Google: in all honesty this is where most of our searches start.

 Will Work for Lodging/Food

-- WWOOF (Willing Workers on Organic Farms): an international nonprofit organization promoting organic farm learning opportunities.
+- WWOOF (World Wide Opportunities on Organic Farms): an international nonprofit organization promoting organic farm learning opportunities.
 Participants get room, board, and hopefully an awesome learning opportunity in exchange for 25-35 hours of manual labor each week.
 Opportunities are searchable by region, type of farm, etc. and hosts can also search for available volunteers based on current location.
 Hosts and volunteers are encouraged to review each other after a gig; host reviews are visible to other volunteers and volunteer reviews are visibile to other hosts.
-We WWOOFed five times in Canada and had amazing experiences each time; another five times in Australia and we are absolutely sold.
+We WWOOFed five times in Canada and had amazing experiences each time; another five times in Australia, plus a Czech Republic stay and a couple of stays on the Big Island, and we are absolutely sold.
 Travelers should note that each country has its own web site and requires its own annual membership fee - possibly the only down side.

 - Global Helpswap: a searchable donation-sponsored database of volunteer opportunities around the world, plus travel tips and other helpful info.
 We've done some searches but we haven't signed up for an opportunity through this site yet.
 Recommends that hosts give preferential treatment to volunteers who have donated to keep the project going, but otherwise seems as legit as Help Exchange or WorkAway.